soundray/maper/README.md

 This will download and unpack the ancillary data needed for MAPER in the given location, including the source description csv file.
 Point `launchlist-gen` to this file via the `-src-description` option.

+### Multithreaded registration

+In addition to the parallelization with `xargs` noted under *Instructions* above, MAPER supports threaded execution of MIRTK commands, if MIRTK is built with TBB support.
+This is less memory-intensive than shell-level parallelization.
+Use the `-threads` option to `launchlist-gen` and `maper`.

 Feedback welcome at metrimorphics@soundray.de